marcelkolarcik/simple-jQuery-translator/README.md

  # Instalation

-  #### Download <code>assets</code> folder from <a href = "https://github.com/marcelkolarcik/simple-jQuery-translator">simple Jquery translator repository</a >
+  #### Download <code>assets/js/translator</code> folder from <a href = "https://github.com/marcelkolarcik/simple-jQuery-translator">simple Jquery translator repository</a >
   and place it in the root directory of your project.

  >  If developing locally, you will need to run HTTP server.
 One of them can be found at
                                     <a href = "https://github.com/lwsjs/local-web-server">local web server</a >.

- >  If you are using any of the online translators, feel free to download <code>index.html, helper.html, usage.html</code>
+ >  If you are using any of the online translators, feel free to download <code>index.html, helper.html, usage.html, variables.html</code>
-   and follow the instractions in <a href = "https://marcelkolarcik.github.io/simple-jQuery-translator/helper.html">helper.html</a >
+   and <code>assets/js/translator_helper</code> folder with it's files and follow the instruction in <a href = "https://marcelkolarcik.github.io/simple-jQuery-translator/helper.html">helper.html</a >
    to help you create translation JSON files faster.

-   > After creating translation JSON files using helper.js and <code>index.html, helper.html, usage.html</code>, delete them from your
+   > After creating translation JSON files using assets/js/translator_helper/helper.js and <code>index.html, helper.html, usage.html, variables.html</code>, delete them from your
    project directories, because they won't be needed anymore.

   #### Create translation JSON files and place them in  assets/js/languages